ng-dnd/ng-dnd/docs/Creating-Connections.md

 You can create an RxJS `Subscription` object in your component, and call `Subscription.add(conn)` with your connection.
-There is a convenience parameter on each of the `SkyhookDndService` methods which will do this for you.
+There is a convenience parameter on each of the `DndService` methods which will do this for you.

 ```typescript
 import { Subscription } from 'rxjs';